-Each Radius can accommodate eight automatically-generated mix-minus feeds (one per fader).
+Each RAQ/DESQ can accommodate six automatically-generated mix-minus feeds (one per channel).
 If the Feed-to-Source mode is set to "Auto", (the most common option - see Chapter 2: Inputs and Outputs for the section entitled "Source Profile Options"), phone callers hear the output of the Program-1 bus, minus himself, when the channels they're assigned to are ON.
-When the caller's channel is OFF, their channel's Talkback key is lit and they hear the Board Operator's mic routed to their Talkback feed.
+When the caller's channel is OFF, callers hear the output of Phone bus (Pre-fader, pre-ON/OFF of channels assigned to PGM-2).

-Phone feed-to-source outputs can also be locked to backfeed only PGM-1, PGM-2, PGM-3 or PGM-4, using the options provided when constructing the Source Profile for your hybrid.
+Phone feed-to-source outputs can also be locked to backfeed only PGM-1, PGM-2 using the options provided when constructing the Source Profile for your hybrid.
 This automatic switching mode makes it very easy to prep callers and then seamlessly take them to air with a minimum of key pushes.